 6. Try to connect with your followers cross-platform, such as Facebook, a Food blog, Pinterest.
 Go visit them there, comment, like, become a part of their community there as well.

 5. Post regularly, at least 4 times a week, but once every 1 day is best if you expect real growth.

 4. Observe your community’s most active time and post then.
 (One of mine is at 2 am – uh oh!)

-3. Answer comments on your own posts right away – response-time matters more than ever.
+2. Answer comments on your own posts right away at least for 30 minutes after posting – immediate response-time matters more than ever on pushing your post to top of your hashtags.
 (I have to work on that myself!)
 Then go visit your commenters’ pages and like and comment on their newest post.
 This may be obvious for someone who is established, but note that this is more important than ever because the new algorithm is supposed to eventually put more value on the number of likes per post — called engagement — than on followers.
 Some people in the healthy food community with quality content have really high engagement – in the thousands, and dozens of real-people comments yet are still have a slow-growing following.
 If that is you, pat your back, your situation is now going to grow in value even if you never reach 100K.
 However, it might take a while for brands to start thinking like that though so for now they will probably continue to value high follower numbers as well as high engagement.

 There are many many other tricks and more will unfold as we deal with these changes, but hopefully this will give you a few ideas.
 And yes, this all takes time, and do not feel bad if you can’t invest in every move.
 Do not stress about it.
 Just do your best, and you will probably grow anyway, albeit a bit more slowly.
 No one says you have to do this, and enjoying life should be your first priority.
 And if you are happy, that will show in your pictures and comments and that matters too, I don’t care what the Algorithm says.